leveste/EternalBasher/meath00k/readme.md

 ## Meath00k setup

-First, you can get meath00k from the latest EntityHero[https://github.com/nopjne/EntityHero "EntityHero"] release.
+First, you can get meath00k from the latest [EntityHero](https://github.com/nopjne/EntityHero "EntityHero") release.
 Extract the XINPUT1\_3.dll file in the "meathook_interface" folder to your DOOMEternal folder.

 You will need to set the wine prefix to pfx and launch *winecfg*.
 Simply type the following in the terminal (replace "user" with your username)